-Caucasians seem to have the highest incidence of kidney stones, followed by Mexican Americans.
-African-Americans have the lowest risk.
-Caucasians are three times more likely to form kidney stones than African-Americans.
+In the United States, white people seem to have the highest incidence of kidney stones, followed by Hispanics.
+African Americans have the lowest risk.
+White people are 3 times more likely to form kidney stones than African Americans.
 However, dietary factors can diminish any protective effects of ethnicity.

-Dietary factors, minerals in local water, or both may contribute to geographic differences that have been observed in the occurrence of kidney stones.
+Dietary factors, minerals in local water, or climate may contribute to geographical differences that have been observed in the occurrence of kidney stones.
 Studies have reported the highest occurrence of kidney stones in the southern region of the United States and the lowest occurrence in the western region.

 In general, certain foods increase the risk for stones, but only in people who have a genetic or medical vulnerability.
 People whose diets are high in animal protein and low in fiber and fluids may be at higher risk for stones.
 A number of foods contain oxalic acid, but there is no proof that such foods make any major contribution to calcium oxalate stones in people who do not have other risk factors.
 However, several studies have shown that increasing dietary calcium and restricting salt, animal protein, and foods rich in oxalate can help prevent calcium oxalate stones from returning.

 Eating a high-calcium diet does not appear to increase the risk for kidney stones, as long as the diet also contains plenty of fluids, potassium, and phosphate.
 (Increasing calcium alone may pose a modest risk for stones.)